 Supporting Nurturing Relationships

-Our fundraiser, Bowling for Babies, raises the funds that make it possible to bring in expert speaker-trainers for these events, while keeping costs extremely low, particularly for MD-AIMH members.
-The final event each program year is our Annual June Banquet, an evening for members and guests to share fine food and to celebrate the work of this year’s recipient of the Esther Dean Callard Award, given to one who has demonstrated outstanding service to and/or on behalf of infants and families in the Metro-Detroit area.
+Our fundraiser, Bowling for Babies, raises funds that help make it possible to offer trainings, workshops, and presentations.
+We also host the Esther Dean Callard Award banquet; an evening for members and guests to share fine food and to celebrate the work of the award recipient.
+The Esther Dean Callard Award is given to an individual who has demonstrated outstanding service to and/or on behalf of infants and families in the Metro-Detroit area.

-Make sure you stay up to date with the Metro Detroit chapter by liking and following us on Facebook!
+Please feel free to contact any one of our Board members to learn more about how you can participate.
+Make sure to stay up to date with the Metro Detroit chapter by liking and following us on Facebook at Md AIMH.